 $200.00 (food, lodging, and materials)

-Covid-19 safety measures: In order to ensure everyone’s health and well-being, we require participants to be fully vaccinated, including a booster shot.
-There will be a Covid test upon arrival and regular testing during the seminar.
+In order to ensure everyone’s health and well-being, we recommend that participants be up to date on vaccination, which includes receiving any booster shots that they are eligible for.
+There will be a Covid test on the day of arrival and regular testing during the retreat.
 Masks may be required indoors.
-Participants who test positive or develop symptoms during the seminar may need to return home.
+Participants who test positive or develop symptoms during the retreat may need to return home.
+We also ask that participants reduce their risk of exposure starting 5 days before the retreat.
 More details will be shared closer to the seminar.

 Faculty and Staff Profiles